home-assistant/home-assistant.io/source/_posts/2021-03-05-community-highlights.markdown

 ## Outdoor pathway light

 Do you have a garden and do you want to create lighting along the paths?
-Maybe the garden lightning tutorial from [KidA001](https://www.reddit.com/user/KidA001/) will give you some inspiration to [get started](https://www.reddit.com/r/homeassistant/comments/lt40gb/made_my_own_outdoor_pathway_lights_with_esphome/) with this.
+Maybe the garden lighting tutorial from [KidA001](https://www.reddit.com/user/KidA001/) will give you some inspiration to [get started](https://www.reddit.com/r/homeassistant/comments/lt40gb/made_my_own_outdoor_pathway_lights_with_esphome/) with this.

 <div style="margin:0 auto; text-align:center">